-If you need to renew and was a patient of Dr. Brown, Dr. Barnes, Dr. Hoskins, or Dr. Tringale, PLEASE renew online and your documents will be mailed.
+If you were a patient of Dr. Brown, Dr. Barnes, Dr. Hoskins, or Dr. Tringale, you can renew online and your documents will be mailed.

 To add, the Pasadena office is closed until further notice.
 The Altadena office is working on getting recommendation letters mailed for patients who renewed on the Pasadena website.
 If you renewed online on the Pasadena website and still have not received your recommendation letter, please fill out the patient forms again on this website.

 We sincerely apologize for the delay and any inconvenience.

 Otherwise, for all returning patients, whether you went to the Pasadena office or the Altadena office, you may renew online and your new recommendation letter will be mailed.

 Lastly, please review the sidebar for our NEW temporary business hours at the Altadena office and for any office closings.
 If you have any questions, you may contact our office at (626) 817-9025, (626) 344-7596, or email us at firstname.lastname@example.org.

 Did you know there are many alternatives to using pharmaceutical drugs to treat or manage your illness or medical condition?